Donaghmede: Politics and community representation

 Since 2016, Donaghmede has been part of the Dáil Éireann constituency of Dublin Bay North.

 Donaghmede is part of the local electoral area (LEA) of the same name for Dublin City Council, along with Ayrfield and parts of Raheny, with five elected local councillors.
 In 2019, Fianna Fáil took two of the seats, with one each going to Fine Gael, Sinn Féin and the Green Party.
 The area was previously part of a larger LEA, Beaumont-Donaghmede.

 Residential

 Unlike many other suburbs of Dublin, Donaghmede was not a village absorbed by suburban sprawl; rather it was an area of farmland, with a number of large houses with attendant workers' cottages (many of these latter survive along the Hole in the Wall Road that leads to Portmarnock, but none of the original "big houses" exist today).

-Within Donaghmede are a number of housing developments, notably Donaghmede Estate, Grangemore, The Donahies, Grange Abbey, St Donagh's, Millbrook, Newgrove Estate and Howth View.
-The bulk of these developments were constructed between circa 1970–1974.
+Within Donaghmede are a number of housing developments, Donaghmede Estate, Grangemore, The Donahies, Grange Abbey, St Donagh's, Millbrook, Newgrove Estate and Howth View.
+The bulk of these developments were constructed between circa 1970 and 1974.
 Newer developments included apartments at Priory Hall, and opposite those a number of developments forming Clongriffin.